meetuparchive/mwp-cli/src/config/README.md

 downstream dependencies can explicitly opt-in to reading configuration values that determine the behavior of the system.

+**Important**: browser-run scripts should never directly import configuration values.
+Instead, config should be read from the application state provided to the client on initial render.

 ## General config

 The root-level modules of the config package each organize some information that